-LDP is a rigorous mathematical definition of privacy \cite{b13}, which is used to preserve the location privacy of users in our work.
-Previously, differential privacy \cite{b14} has been employed in a centralized setting, which assumes that there exists a trusted data curator.
-In the central setting, each user submits their original record to the trusted data curator, and the curator perturbs the aggregated results to guarantee the privacy of users involved.
+LDP is a rigorous mathematical definition of privacy \cite{duchi2013local}, which is used to preserve the location privacy of users in our study.
+Previously, DP \cite{dwork2006calibrating} was employed in a centralized setting, which assumed the presence of a trusted data curator.
+In the centralized setting, each user submits their original data to the trusted data curator, and the curator randomizes the aggregated results to guarantee the privacy of the involved users.
 However, in the real world, we cannot guarantee that the data curator is always trusted.
-Hence, we adopt a local version of differential privacy, which can guarantee the privacy of users under untrusted data curators.
+Hence, we adopted a local version of DP, which can preserve the privacy of users under an untrusted data curator.

-Specifically, LDP requires the following setting.
-Suppose there exist an untrusted recommendation system and $m$ users.
-Each user $u_{i}$ holds a data $x_{i}$ in their mobile device and the recommendation system wants to know the aggregated result of $x_{1}, x_{2}, \cdots, x_{m}$.
-To guarantee the privacy of users, each user perturbs $x_{i}$ to obtain a noisy version of $x_{i}$, say $x_{i}'$.
-Then, the recommendation server receives $x_{i}'$ instead of $x_{i}$, and calculates aggregation result based on $x_{1}', x_{2}', \cdots, x_{m}'$.
-With regard to perturbing $x_{i}$, LDP requires that the recommendation server cannot infer the original value $x_{i}$ from the perturbed value $x_{i}'$ with high probability.
-The probability is decided by a privacy parameter $\varepsilon$, which controls the level of privacy guarantee.
-Formally, LDP is defined as follows.
+LDP requires the following setting.
+There exists an untrusted server and $m$ users.
+A user $i$ holds a data item $x_{i}$ in his/her mobile device and the server wants to know the aggregated result of $x_{1}, x_{2}, \cdots, x_{m}$.
+To guarantee the privacy, each user $i$ is allowed to perturb $x_{i}$ to obtain a noisy version of $x_{i}$, say $x_{i}'$.
+Then, the server receives $x_{i}'$ instead of $x_{i}$, and calculates the aggregation result of $x_{1}', x_{2}', \cdots, x_{m}'$.
+While perturbing $x_{i}$, LDP requires a high probability that the server cannot infer the original value $x_{i}$ from the perturbed value $x_{i}'$.
+The probability is decided by a parameter $\varepsilon$, which controls the level of privacy guarantee.
+Specifically, LDP is defined as follows.